harpreetsethi/gettincleaningdatacp/README.md

 File SamsungData.zip is removed while the directory "UCI HAR Dataset" is left untouched in case the user wants to review or load the raw data.

 #####Code Book/Data Dictionary
-Is available in the repo titled [CodeBook.pdf](https://github.com/harpreetsethi/gettincleaningdatacp/blob/master/CodeBook.pdf).
+Is available in the repo titled [CodeBook.pdf](https://github.com/harpreetsethi/gettincleaningdatacp/blob/master/CodeBook.pdf) or [CodeBook.md](https://github.com/harpreetsethi/gettincleaningdatacp/blob/master/CodeBook.md).
 Code Book contains the list of columns with expanded description and some sample values.
 As both tidy data sets have the same structure, the column definitions are presented only once.

 #####References
 Hood, D. (2015).
 David's personal course project FAQ.
 [Blog] Forum for Getting and Cleaning Data.
 Available at: https://class.coursera.org/getdata-014/forum/thread?thread_id=30 [Accessed 23 May 2015].